keunwoochoi/kapre/README.md

 ### vs. Pre-computation

 * You can optimize DSP parameters
-* Your model deployment becomes much simpler
+* Your model deployment becomes much simpler and consistent.
 * Your code and model has less dependencies

 ### vs. Your own implementation